ropensci/europepmc/README.md

 #> [1] 6933
 ```

-You may also use `epmc_profile`to get a summary of hit counts.
+You may also use `epmc_profile` to retrieve a summary of hit counts.

 ```r